All Episodes

 Yes.

-Yeah, so world records.
+So world records.

-So the first one here, it's not it's he didn't this guy didn't die trying to break a world record, but he is a world record was, I should say, a world record holder.
+dying trying to break world records so the first one here it's not it's he didn't this guy didn't die trying to break a world record but he is a world record was I should say a world record holder Most of you know him as Felix Baumgartner.

-He broke world record by jumping from the edge of space, quote unquote space.
+He broke world record by jumping from the edge of space, quote-unquote space.

-Uh he recently died in a tragic accident.
+He recently died in a tragic accident.

-So the extreme athlete died after losing control of his motorized paraglider while flying over Porto Sant Elpidio in Italy.
+So the extreme athlete died after losing control of his motorized paraglider while flying over Porto Sant El Pidio in Italy.

-Yeah, the news broke a few days ago that he fell probably a week ago or so now, uh that he fell to the ground near a hotel swimming pool, but the cause of the accident was not yet clear.
+That he fell to the ground near a hotel swimming pool, but the cause of the accident was not yet clear.

-He was fifty-six years old.
+He was 56 years old.

-Felix was never more alive than when staring death in the face.
+And Craig Glenday, editor-in-chief of Guinness World Records, said, quote, a parachutist, base jumper, skydiver, helicopter stunt pilot, Felix was never more alive than when staring death in the face.

 His passion for pushing the limits of what a human can do culminated in him making that incredible leap from the edge of space in 2012.